viamrobotics/docs/docs/components/movement-sensor/gyro-mpu6050-micro-rdk.md

 ---
-title: "Configure an ADXL345 Accelerometer (Micro-RDK)"
+title: "Configure an MPU-6050 (Micro-RDK)"
-linkTitle: "accel-adxl345"
+linkTitle: "gyro-mpu6050"
-weight: 20
+weight: 40
 type: "docs"
-description: "Configure an ADXL345 digital accelerometer with a microcontroller."
+description: "Configure an MPU-6050 movement sensor with a microcontroller."
 images: ["/icons/components/imu.svg"]
 aliases:
+  - /micro-rdk/movement-sensor/gyro-mpu6050/
-  - /micro-rdk/movement-sensor/accel-adxl345/
+  - /build/micro-rdk/movement-sensor/gyro-mpu6050/
+micrordk_component: true
+toc_hide: true
-# SMEs: Rand, Kim Mishra
+# SMEs: Rand
 ---

-The `accel-adxl345` movement sensor model supports the Analog Devices [ADXL345 digital accelerometer](https://www.analog.com/en/products/adxl345.html).
+The `gyro-mpu6050` movement sensor model supports a combination [gyroscope and accelerometer manufactured by TDK InvenSense](https://invensense.tdk.com/products/motion-tracking/6-axis/mpu-6050/).
-This three axis accelerometer supplies linear acceleration data, supporting the `LinearAcceleration` method.

-If you are using a [Viam Rover](/get-started/try-viam/), this is the accelerometer on it.

 {{< tabs >}}
 {{% tab name="Config Builder" %}}

 Navigate to the **CONFIGURE** tab of your machine's page in [the Viam app](https://app.viam.com).
 Click the **+** icon next to your machine part in the left-hand menu and select **Component**.
-Select the `movement-sensor` type, then select the `accel-adxl345` model.
+Select the `movement-sensor` type, then select the `gyro-mpu6050` model.
 Enter a name or use the suggested name for your movement sensor and click **Create**.

-{{< imgproc src="/components/movement-sensor/adxl345-builder.png" alt="Creation of an `accel-adxl345` movement sensor in the Viam app config builder." resize="600x" >}}
+{{< imgproc src="/components/movement-sensor/mpu6050-builder.png" alt="Creation of an `gyro-mpu6050` movement sensor in the Viam app config builder." resize="600x" >}}

 Copy and paste the following attribute template into your movement sensor's attributes field.
 Then remove and fill in the attributes as applicable to your movement sensor, according to the table below.